-The National Weather Service Accidentally Sent a Tsunami Warning to Phones Across the Country
+A Tsunami Warning Blared on Phones Across the Country This Morning.
+It Was a Mistake

 “We’re currently looking into why the test message was communicated as an actual tsunami warning,” the statement said.

 The warning was sent at around 8:30 a.m.
-EST Tuesday.
+EST Tuesday, and the mistaken alerts were not sent by National Weather Service-run apps.
 Regional agencies scrambled to clarify the mistake, sending out a slew of messages to make it as clear as possible that the warning was made in error.

 “NO current Tsunami Warning, Advisory, Watch, or Threat for the U.S. East Coast,” the NWS’s Eastern Region tweeted Tuesday morning.

-Note: Correction: The original version of this story misstated how the mistaken tsunami alerts were sent to phones.
-The alerts were sent by third-party weather apps, not by the National Weather Service.